Tatts Group

-In 2017, Tatts Group combined with Tabcorp Holdings Limited under the Tabcorp brand.
+Tatts Group was an Australian gambling company.
+In 2017 the company merged with Tabcorp Holdings Limited under the Tabcorp brand.

 Tatts Group history

 The company had three divisions: Lotteries, Wagering and Gaming Solutions.

 Lotteries

 Tatts Group had a near monopoly on lotteries in Australia.
 Tatts Lotteries is the Lotteries Operating Unit of Tatts Group and as of September 2013 the company owned or leased: